 And now our lives without her have begun.
 Let these lives be good lives.

 As she would say, life is for the living.

-In memory of my mother, Lucille Verreault Ledoux, I would like to gift you with an e-copy of her memoir, We Were Not Spoiled.
+The memoir of my mother, Lucille Verreault Ledoux, We Were Not Spoiled is available in the bookstore.
 I hope you enjoy meeting this dear woman who was my mother.